 - Three Parts of the Spiritual Reality

 - The Material World is One-Fourth of Reality

 The word personality has its origins in the Greek word persona which was a mask that actors wore in a Greek drama to create an “appearance” or “character” that was visibly distinct from that of the other actors.
 The word individuality, on the other hand, represents what you are by yourself, even when you are not wearing a mask for others.

 In Vedic philosophy, these terms can be nuanced with the notion of chit and ananda.
-The term chit denotes all the knowledge and activity, and is comprised of concepts.
+The term chit denotes all the knowledge and activity and is comprised of concepts.
 Due to these concepts, we have different kinds of minds and bodies.
-The term ananda denotes all the pleasure, and is comprised of desires.
+The term ananda denotes all the pleasure and is comprised of desires.
 Due to these desires, we enjoy different kinds of concepts.
 We can say that the chit of the soul is its personality while the ananda of the soul is its individuality.
-The reason is that the desires of the soul (and the pleasure created from them) is always internal due to which the same meaning can seem pleasurable to one person, and painful to another.
-The body of the soul, on the other hand, represents the public or external face of the person to others; by this body we know the soul as a unique personality.
+The reason is that the desires of the soul (and the pleasure created from them) are always internal due to which the same meaning can seem pleasurable to one person, and painful to another.
+The body of the soul, on the other hand, represents the public or external face of the person to others; by this body, we know the soul as a unique personality.